mijke75/ctdp/README.md

 ### Installing

+There's no need of installing this tool You can use it on https://i873914.hera.fhict.nl

+### Using a local copy

-Download of fork the project from Github.
+If you want to use a local copy of this project, download of fork the project from Github.
 Make sure you have a web service refering to your root folder of your project.

 If you open your local website you should see the design tool with five colored panels named 'trigger', 'ideation', 'specification & design', 'realisation' and 'evaluation'.